-The HQWBL coordinator/teacher/point-of-contact may need to make accommodations for some students and modifications for others.
-Collaboration between the HQWBL coordinator/teacher/point-of-contact and the Individualized Education Plan (IEP) team may be necessary to afford students with disabilities opportunities to participate in HQWBL opportunities.
+The CTE WBL coordinator/teacher/point of contact may need to make accommodations for some students and modifications for others.
+Collaboration between the CTE WBL coordinator/teacher/point of contact and the Individualized Education Plan (IEP) team may be necessary to afford students with disabilities opportunities to participate in CTE HQWBL opportunities.

 Americans with Disabilities Act (ADA)